 Philipp Barteska

-My research focusses on questions in development economics at the intersection with political economy and organizational economics.
+My research interests center on the fields of development economics, political economy, and organizational economics.

 Research